Jacob Quillan loaned to Marlies as William Nylander returns to lineup

 Photo credit: David Kirouac-Imagn Images

-The Toronto Maple Leafs will get William Nylander back in the lineup on Saturday night however it comes at the expense of rookie Jacob Quillan.
+The Toronto Maple Leafs will get William Nylander back in the lineup on Saturday night however it comes at the expense of rookie Jacob Quillan, who has been increasingly looked like he deserves a shot but can't find a consistent spot in the lineup.

 Quillan down yet again as Nylander makes his return to Maple Leafs lineup

-Though it comes at the expense of Jacob Quillan, who barely got any playing time since Nylander's injury, as the team has demoted him back to the Toronto Marlies (AHL) once again to make room for the returning superstar:
+Quillan, who barely got any playing time since Nylander's injury, was demoted back to the Toronto Marlies (AHL) once again to make room for the returning superstar:

-It's a decision that will please some and frustrate others, as many think Quillan is ready to take the next step and he would be a replacement over Calle Jarnkrok however the Maple Leafs desperately need Nylander back in the fold.
+It's a decision that will please some and frustrate others, as many think Quillan is ready to take the next step and he would be a replacement over the aforementioned Jarnkrok however the Maple Leafs desperately need Nylander back in the fold.

 Nylander has 48 points in 37 games (17 goals, 31 assists) which still leads the team even though he hasn't played since January 15th -- over two weeks ago.